mikey-7x/Termux-projects/README.md

 ```
 Then press "ctrl+x" button in keyboard then press  "enter "

-After all process run Kali-Nethunter with gui by command "
+After all process run Kali-Nethunter with gui by command:
 ```sh
 ./p1.sh
 ```